percona/everest-doc/docs/administer/api_rbac.md

 The use of the `allowedNamespaces` field for globally scoped resources presented challenges when integrating with the core RBAC model.
 In order to resolve this inconsistency and align with the RBAC framework, backup storage and monitoring instances are now namespaced resources.
 This change ensures that all resources adhere to the same RBAC model, resulting in a more consistent and manageable access control structure across the entire system.

-##  What are the changes in the Percona Everest APIs?
+##  Changes in the Percona Everest APIs?

-The APIs has been updated with the following modifications:
+The APIs have been updated with the following modifications:

 - The existing APIs for backup storage and monitoring instances are deprecated.
-You should use the API path prefixed with `/namespaces/{namespace}`.
+Now, you should use the API path prefixed with `/namespaces/{namespace}`.

     ??? example "Example"